MishaLaskin/torchingup/algos/dqn/README.md

 # Deep Q Network

 Deep Q Nets are one of the simplest variants of off-policy learning.
+They only work in discrete action spaces.
 Instead of optimizing the policy `pi` directly, Deep Q Networks select actions that maximize `max_a Q`.
 Recall that the `Q` function is the expected return given an initial state `s` and action `a`.

 `Q(s,a) = sum_t gamma^t * r_t |_{s,a}`